hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

-5. To view the details of the nova instance, execute the following commands:
+5. To view the details of the Nova instance, enter:

 		nova show < nova instance ID>